 “Everybody wants more bandwidth to transfer their data,” says Wholesale Carrier Relations Executive Ryan Punt.

 Punt and JJ Anderson, who is also a wholesale carrier relations executive, are SDN’s point men on the wholesale sales front.
 They are veterans of the telecommunications industry.
 Anderson has been with SDN for more than 11 years, and Punt has been with the company for nearly nine years.

 “What takes up most of our time is backhaul for wireless carriers,” Anderson says.

 Anderson and Punt work with Dan Eich, a sales engineer, and with two sales support staff members to serve SDN’s wholesale customers.
 Most of their client companies are based in other states.

 SDN’s reach is constantly expanding as more carriers tie into the company’s regional network.
 The SDN’s South Dakota-based network ties into several other systems in eight other states in the region.

 SDN has 10 connecting sites, called carrier hotels or Point of Presence locations (select the map to see a larger version).
-The Points of Presence, or POP locations, are facilities where carriers have equipment and can connect with other networks to expand their reach.
+The Points of Presence, or POP locations, are facilities where carriers have the equipment and can connect with other networks to expand their reach.